Type-driven Neural Programming by Example: Methodology

 \subsubsection{Grammatical subset}

 Our synthesis DSL only requires a subset of the functionality in the lambda calculus, that is, function application and referencing variables, though without function definition.

-For the purpose of expressing \emph{partial} programs, one feature missing in the lambda calculus that we will need to add in our DSL is that of \emph{holes}, ideally \emph{typed} (whether explicitly or implicitly) just as the rest of our programs.
+For the purpose of expressing \emph{partial} programs, one feature missing in the lambda calculus that we will need to add in our DSL is that of \emph{holes}, i.e. placeholder nodes in the AST to be filled by the synthesizer.

 An attempt to express our DSL as a \emph{context-free grammar}, taking inspiration from the notation of \emph{extended Backus–Naur form} (EBNF)~\citep{standard1996ebnf}, might look as follows: ~\footnote{ One may note that function application here is \emph{unary} in its number of parameters, as it is in Haskell, meaning that multiple-parameter functions must be emulated using a chain of such applications. \citet{nsps}'s R3NN, however, presumes nodes may in fact have multiple child nodes.